Become a Noonsite Member

 • See Fees for clearance costs and anchoring permit fees.

-All yachts must get an anchoring permit from the harbor master on check in (see fees for more details).
+All yachts that anchor in Spanish Water must get an anchoring permit from the Harbour Master on check in.
+This is not required if staying in a marina.

 International Clearance: